IUSCA/bioloop/ui/docs/util_components.md

 - `placeholder`: String - Placeholder for the search input.
 Default - "Type to search"- `selectedResults`: Array - the array of currently selected results.
 Can be used to load the widget with some items pre-selected.
 Defaults to [].
+- `loading`: Boolean - Shows loading indicator and disables controls when loading.
+Defaults to False.
 - `searchResults`: Array - the array of results retrieved via the current search.
 Defaults to [].
 - `selectedResults`: Array - the array of currently selected search results.
 Can be used to load the widget with some items pre-selected.
 Defaults to [].